WinterFramework/winter-getting-started/README.md

 web: gunicorn simple_api.wsgi
 ```

+4. Disable Django collectstatic since we don't need it
+`heroku config:set DISABLE_COLLECTSTATIC=1`

-4. Then push the current version to deploy it
+5. Then push the current version to deploy it

 `git push heroku master`